PeriscopeData/analytics-toolbox/Python/README.md

 5. ## A Beginner's Guide to Linear Regression Models in Python This post walks through all of the code and output for each step of a basic linear regression model

+6. ## Removing Whitespace Margins from Plotly Charts This post guides through how to adjust the margins of a plot.ly chart (Python).
+Supporting links for R provided.